K-Shanmugaraj/Ex.No.2/README.md

 management.
 ## 2. Few-Shot Prompting
 **Prompt:** "Here are examples of summaries for technical articles.
 [Provide 2–3 examples.]
-Now, summarize the following article."
+Now, summarize the following article." <br>
 **Summary:**
 Blockchain functions as a decentralized ledger, recording transactions in linked blocks across a network.
 Each block contains a timestamp and a